 Geminon church software is a program that is no longer available - the authors of it seem to have completely disappeared.
 DONATION can convert and import much of your data from the Geminon program, by reading it from an actual Geminon database file.
 Geminon stores some data that DONATION does not, so only data that is normally stored in the standard fields in DONATION is converted.

-Also, if you are using the Network version of DONATION, the conversion can only be done from the Network Server version - it cannot be done from the Network Client version.
+If you are using the Local Network Version of DONATION, the conversion can only be done from the Local Network Server Version - it cannot be done from the Local Network Client Version.

 The information that can be converted from your Geminon database is your organization's name and address, donation categories (what Geminon calls Offering Types), donors (what Geminon calls Members) and donations (what Geminon calls Offerings).
 All years of donations that are in the current data are imported, but data that has been archived in Geminon is not imported.

 To start the conversion, use the Database ⇒ Import ⇒ From Geminon menu option.
 You will be prompted to select the Geminon database file to be converted.
 If the program cannot find a unique database file in the expected location, a file open dialog box comes up to select the file, initially in a folder where we think these files are generally found, but that may or may not be correct on your computer.
 The Geminon database file will be a filename ending in ".mdb".
 From there, just follow the prompts to have your Geminon data imported into DONATION.

 On an initial startup of DONATION with an empty database, if it detects a Geminon database in the standard location for it, you will also be prompted about whether to convert the data.
 If you answer No then, you can convert it later with the menu option mentioned above.